-Republicans reportedly grew weary of Puzder’s potential liabilities, including Democrat accusations of fostering an “unfriendly” environment for workers at CKE Restaurants, the holding company he runs that owns popular burger brands Carl’s Jr. and Hardee’s
+Republicans reportedly grew weary of Puzder’s potential liabilities, including Democrat accusations of fostering an “unfriendly” environment for workers at CKE Restaurants, the holding company he runs that owns Carl’s Jr. and Hardee’s.

 “After careful consideration and discussions with my family, I am withdrawing my nomination for Secretary of Labor,” Puzder said in a statement.
 “I am honored to have been considered by President Donald Trump to lead the Department of Labor and put America’s workers and businesses back on a path to sustainable prosperity.